oroinc/documentation/user_guide/magento_entities.rst

 ================

 OroCRM supports out of the box integration with Magento.
-Data can be loaded from a Magento-based E-commerce store and back and processed in the OroCRM.
+Data can be loaded from Magento and back and processed in the OroCRM.
 This article describes a set of pre-implemented OroCRM entities aimed at Magento customer-relations management.

 .. hint::